Best Bangkok Street Food – Thailand

 Photo Credit: DeeMakMak taken from Flickr

-• Tube Cream – is made simpler and the price is also cheaper than the normal ice cream (about 5 baht or $0.20).
+- Tube Cream – is made simpler and the price is also cheaper than the normal ice cream.
 Instead of using milk, people use water to make ice cream.
-Each ice cream is placed in an aluminium tube, dipped in ice to keep the cream cold.
+Each ice cream is placed in an aluminium tube, and dipped in ice to keep the cream cold.
 There are many different flavours depending on the colour such as orange, strawberry, mint, lemon…for you to choose from.
 You can find this at Chatuchak Market or along the streets of Bangkok.

-• Icecream Mochi – a variation of mochi, ice-cream mochi has a thin outer shell and the inside of the ice cream is extremely attractive.
-This dish is sold at Chatuchak weekend market for about 25 baht ($0.80).
+- Icecream Mochi – a variation of mochi, ice-cream mochi has a thin outer shell, with icecream inside.
+This dish is sold at the Chatuchak weekend market.

-• Coconut Cream – at Chatuchak Weekend Market, you will not be able to miss the coconut cream.
-This cream is served in a small coconut then covered with peanuts, fresh coconut, and some jellies.
-This dish attracts customers in the fatty taste of cream mixed with attractive flavour from the other materials.
+- Coconut Cream – at Chatuchak Weekend Market, you shouldn’t miss the coconut cream.
+This cream is served in a small coconut and then covered with peanuts, fresh coconut, and some jellies.
+This dish attracts customers with the taste of cream mixed with tasty flavours from the other ingredients

 Best Places to Enjoy Bangkok Street Food

-As I said above, diners can find street food everywhere in Bangkok, but there are a number of places that focus on a variety of dishes.
+As I mentioned above, diners can find street food everywhere in Bangkok, but some places that focus on a variety of dishes.

-If you want to take a trip to discover Thailand cuisine, I will give you some suggestions:
+If you want to take a trip to discover the cuisine of Thailand, here are some suggestions:

 Chinatown

 As night falls, the main streets of Chinatown begin to light up.
 The most famous are freshly baked seafood dishes with two restaurants, Lek & Rut and T & K, along Thanon Phadung Dao (Soi Texas).
-Do not fill your stomach when you just enjoy one place.
-In order to explore all the street food of Chinatown, you should only eat some dishes and go, just like eating buffet.
-At first, it is a bit overwhelmed, but after being surrounded by aromatic scent, you will quickly find the joyful feeling.
+Do not fill your stomach at just one place.
+To explore all the street food of Chinatown, just try some dishes and go, just like at a buffet.
+At first, it is a bit overwhelming, but after being surrounded by all the delicious smells and sights you’ll soon become comfortable enough to fully enjoy it.
 The most popular dishes in the area are dim sum, fried eggs with oysters, roasted chestnuts, cream, fruits, noodles and pepper soup.

 Bang Rak

 This is the ancient area of Bangkok with a long-standing immigrant community.
-These people brought with them their own culture and culinary art on their journey.
-Over time, these dishes are also in harmony with the traditional Thai food, making the cuisine here richer.
+These people brought their own culture and culinary art with them on their journey.
+Over time, these dishes also became harmonised with more traditional Thai food, making the cuisine here richer.
 The most popular dishes here are the roast duck, crispy pork, porridge, pork dumplings and roti bread served with green curry.
 Bang Rak is just a small area but there are many different culinary choices.

 Old City (Rattanakosin)